omnimod/linux-optimize4vdi/README.md

 How to use
 ==========
 1. Install Ubuntu 22.04 Guest OS on the virtual desktop VM with default parameters.
 Set the default user account with 'user' as username and sudoer permissions.
+If you user another username, please modify configuration steps and ansible.cfg accordingly.
 2. Install OpenSSH server on the virtual desktop:
 ```
 sudo apt get install openssh-server